Wild Alaskan Company

 2. Meanwhile, prepare chimichurri.
 Finely mince parsley, cilantro, garlic, oregano, and thyme, then combine with red chili flakes in a small mixing bowl.
 Whisk in oil until combined.
 (Alternatively, combine the ingredients in a mini food processor and process until finely chopped, adding in oil once it's processed.
 Transfer to a small bowl.)
 Add a splash of red wine vinegar and season to taste with salt.
 Adjust as desired with more vinegar or salt.

-3. Using paper towels or a clean kitchen towel, gently pat excess moisture from halibut steaks.
+3. Using paper towels or a clean kitchen towel, gently pat excess moisture from halibut.
 Season both sides with salt and pepper.

-4. Place halibut on grate, and cook until the fillets flip without any resistance, about 3 minutes per side.
-Pacific halibut steak is medium-done when internal temperature reaches 130F at its thickest part on an instant-read thermometer, or when it flakes easily with a fork.
+4. Place halibut on grate (skin-side down, if applicable), and cook until the fillets flip without any resistance, about 3 minutes per side.
+Pacific halibut is medium-done when internal temperature reaches 130F at its thickest part on an instant-read thermometer, or when it flakes easily with a fork.

 Consuming raw or undercooked meats, poultry, seafood, shellfish, or eggs may increase your risk of food-borne illness, especially if you have a certain medical condition.
 The FDA recommends an internal temperature of 145°F for cooked fish.